tomasleote/multiFormatDataGenerator/README.md

 ### Troubleshooting
 If you encounter any issues while using the UI, ensure all required properties are filled in and that the format string correctly matches the number of configured generators.

-For more details and examples, please refer to the provided links and example configurations.

-[...]